-It’s essential to understand who you will be talking to about your rent increase.
+It’s essential to understand who you'll be talking to about the increase in your rent payment.

 Landlords who only own a few investment properties may consider discussing terms of a lease.
 The nature of their small business may make them more interested in occupancy rates and rents coming in than renovating a unit and finding new tenants.

 One idea?
-Talk with other tenants to make sure your rent increase is similar to what’s happening with your neighbors.
-And remember, just because they are a big company doesn’t mean you shouldn’t try to negotiate!
+Approach other tenants to make sure your rent increase is similar to what's happening with your neighbors.
+And remember, just because they're a big company doesn't mean you shouldn't try to negotiate your rental agreement!

 3. Is the rent increase justified?

-Keep in mind you may not have been paying market rent during that first year.
+Keep in mind you may not have been paying fair market rent during that first lease term.
 The increase this year may just be moving your rent to the market rate.